HorstBaerbel/GBA-image-tools/img2h.md

 ### Generating a tile and screen map for tiled backgrounds

-Generates an optimized tile and screen map from an image.
+Generate an optimized tile and screen map from an image.
 This will map duplicate tiles with the same pixels to the same tile data, and only store them once.
 It will detect horizontally / vertically / both flipped duplicate tiles and set the necessary flip flags if you pass ```--tilemap=true```.
+This option implies / sets ```--tiles```, so the same restrictions apply.
+The data generated has ["1D mapping"](http://problemkaputt.de/gbatek.htm#lcdobjvramcharactertilemapping) and can simply be memcpy'ed over to VRAM.

+### Generating a combined tile map for tiled backgrounds from mutliple images

-This option implies / sets ```--tiles```.
-The data generated can simply be memcpy'ed over to VRAM.
+Generate a single, combined tile map and individual screen maps for each input image.
+This will map duplicate tiles with the same pixels to the same tile data, and only store them once.
+It will detect horizontally / vertically / both flipped duplicate tiles and set the necessary flip flags if you pass ```--commontilemap=true```.
+This option implies / sets ```--tiles```, so the same restrictions apply.
+The data generated has ["1D mapping"](http://problemkaputt.de/gbatek.htm#lcdobjvramcharactertilemapping) and can simply be memcpy'ed over to VRAM.

 ### Interleaving pixels